sav-che/TL-2/Authors/Van der Byl (Bijl), Paul Andries {std. Van der Byl}.md

-> [!cite] BHL link: this entry starts at [page 660](https://www.biodiversitylibrary.org/item/103683#page/670/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 660](https://www.biodiversitylibrary.org/page/33212702) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Van der Byl \[Bijl\], Paul Andries (1888-1939), South African botanist (mycologist, phytopathologist); M.A.
 Victoria College Stellenbosch 1913; Dr. Sci.
-Cape Town 1915; teacher in Bethlehem O.F.S.; with the Division of Plant Pathology, Pretoria from ca. 1915-1918; in charge of the Botanic Station and National Herbarium, Durban 1918-1921; professor of phytopathology at the Agricultural Faculty of Stellenbosch University 1921-1928; principal of the Stellenbosch-Elsenburg Agricultural College 1928-1939. (*Van der Byl*).
+Cape Town 1915; teacher in Bethlehem O.F.S.; with the Division of Plant Pathology, Pretoria from ca. 1915-1918; in charge of the Botanic Station and National Herbarium, Durban 1918-1921; professor of phytopathology at the Agricultural Faculty of Stellenbosch University 1921-1928; principal of the Stellenbosch-Elsenburg Agricultural College 1928-1939.
+**Abbreviated name**: *Van der Byl*

 #### Herbarium and types